issbgkh/schain-sdk/README.md

 SChain Javascript SDK, provides a set of wrapper functions that help you accessing your chaincode.

 ## Prerequisite
-An API Key and an App ID are required while using the SDK.
+An API KEY and an APP ID are required while using the SDK.
 Read the [Get started](https://github.com/issbgkh/schain-get-started) guide to get them.

 ## Install package
 npm i schain_sdk